lukekh/SolarExercise/README.md

 # ☀ Analysis of Brisbane Photovoltaic Installation Data

 This repo contains all of the code and analysis relating to the excercise.
-I will iteratively add code and thoughts, then finally summarise my answers in the readme file.
-I think it makes the most sense to do this excercise in a Jupyter Notebook since python is my preferred language and also so that you can see my working and I can embed commentary as markdown.
+My solutions can be found in [Exercise.ipynb](https://github.com/lukekh/SolarExercise/blob/main/Exercise.ipynb) and I've left my scratched workings in [Scratch_Analysis.ipynb](https://github.com/lukekh/SolarExercise/blob/main/Scratch_Analysis.ipynb) if you wanted to look at some of the things I printed out to get my head around the data.